Jewish-Polish violinist Bronislaw Huberman died on this day in 1947, aged 64.

-A student of Joseph Joachim, he is remembered as one of the eminent violin virtuosi of the first half of the 20th Century – and as the founder of the Israel Philharmonic Orchestra.
+A student of Joseph Joachim, he is remembered as one of the eminent violin virtuosi of the first half of the 20th century.

-Mr Huberman died in Switzerland – with his cause of death listed simply as ‘exhaustion’.
+Huberman died in Switzerland, with his cause of death listed simply as "exhaustion."

-His ‘Gibson ex-Huberman’ Stradivarius is today owned and played by American virtuoso Joshua Bell.
+His "Gibson ex-Huberman" Stradivarius — which was twice stolen from him, in 1919 and 1936 — is today owned and played by American virtuoso Joshua Bell.

 BRONISLAW HUBERMAN | TCHAIKOVSKY VIOLIN CONCERTO | EUGUNE ORMANDY & PHILADELPHIA ORCHESTRA